rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/_index.md

 ## Prerequisites

+### vSphere API permissions

 Before proceeding to create a cluster, you must ensure that you have a vSphere user with sufficient permissions.
 If you are planning to make use of vSphere volumes for persistent storage in the cluster, there are [additional requirements]({{< baseurl >}}/rke/latest/en/config-options/cloud-providers/vsphere/) that must be met.

+### Network permissions

+You must ensure that the hosts running Rancher servers are able to establish network connections to the following network endpoints:

+- vCenter server (usually port 443/TCP)
+- Every ESXi host that is part of the datacenter to be used to provision virtual machines for your clusters (port 443/TCP).

 ## Provisioning a vSphere Cluster